neuronsimulator/nrn/docs/python/simctrl/cvode.rst

     Description:
+        Deprecated method.
-        When set, G*v = R matrix and vectors are reallocated in tree order so that all the elements of each type are contiguous in memory.
+        This used to cause the G*v = R matrix and vectors to be reallocated in tree order so that all the elements of each type are contiguous in memory.
+        This is no longer required because this scheme is now used all the time and cannot be disabled.
         Pointers to these elements used by the GUI, Vector, Pointer, etc. are updated.

-        Much of the implementation was contributed by Hubert Eichner <eichnerh@in.tum.de>

-        :meth:`ParallelContext.multisplit` automatically sets h.CVode().cache_efficient(True)

-        0 or 1 can be used instead of ``False`` or ``True``, respectively.
+        0 or 1 could be used instead of ``False`` or ``True``, respectively.